Death By Venture Capital – Angel & Venture Capital Part III

 Many companies in the DC Tech startup world are experiencing Death by Venture Capital.
 They’ve taken $20 million dollars or more from VC’s who are now pushing them to storm machine gun infested beaches.
 They demand portfolio companies stretch to reach irrational valuations well in excess of $100 million forcing them to perform whatever unnatural acts it takes to turn good companies into the rarified air of unicorn status.
 Anything less than a $300 million exit is a loss.

 These companies could be great companies.
-A great company doesn’t have to have a billion dollar valuation to be a great company.
+A great company doesn’t have to have a billion-dollar valuation to be a great company.
 I coach many private companies that have not taken outside investment.
 I can think of a few that are shedding profits to their founders of a million dollars a year or more.
+These companies may never realize an IPO or acquisition. they just generate profits.
 No VC would allow such a failure.

 I don’t know how you measure company success, but a million dollars a year in income without having some freshly minted Wharton asshole on my board telling me what he would do if he knew what he was doing or if he ever did anything in his life besides read a book, pass an exam, and regurgitate the business bloviations of his finance professor who never ran a company either during your board meetings seems like success to me.

 When I was stupid, yesterday and probably 15 minutes from now, or more accurately when I was an Angel Investor I invested in two horrible companies and many good companies.
 The best?
 Kevin Lenane and Veenome.
 Before I tell you why he was the best later, let me compare him to another great company.